cremadesign/cdn/README.md

-# Crema Logo and Fonts CDN
+# Crema CDN
-The following cdn can be used for all websites managed by Crema.
-I don't want to use them on externally controlled sites until it's rock-stable.
+The following CDN can be used for all websites managed by Crema.
+I do not recommend using them on externally controlled sites, since the naming schema is still in flux.

 ## Fonts
 This repo hosts several versions of Font Awesome 4 and 5, which we are using on a ton of our sites.